canonical/observability/decision-records/2024-06-25--extra-tempo-receivers.md

 **Authors:** @PietroPasotti, @mmkay, @michaeldmitry

 ## Context and Problem Statement
-charms seeking to push traces to tempo relate to tempo charm over tracing relation.
-Those charms need to specify a list of tracing protocols it intends to send tracing with (e.g: otlp_http).
-Then, as a response, tempo provides an endpoint corresponding to each protocol requested where workloads/charms can push traces.
+Charms seeking to push traces to Tempo will relate to the Tempo charm over a `tracing` relation.
+[The protocol](https://github.com/canonical/charm-relation-interfaces/tree/main/interfaces/tracing/v2) specifies that the requirer charm needs to request a list of the tracing protocols it intends to use to send spans to Tempo (e.g: `otlp_http`, `jaeger`).
+Then, as a response, the provider Tempo will share for each requested protocol (so long as it supports it), an endpoint to which workloads/charms can push traces.
-However, that is only applicable to **charmed workloads**.
-For uncharmed applications, integration is through grafana agent, as specified in https://discourse.charmhub.io/t/how-to-integrate-cos-lite-with-uncharmed-applications/12005.
-Since requesting tracing endpoints from tempo charm is done through charm relations, there needs to be another way to tell tempo to provide an endpoint with a specific protocol to the uncharmed application that wishes to push traces to tempo even when there are no relations requesting that protocol.
+Tempo only enables receivers for the protocols it actually needs to satisfy all incoming requests.
+Therefore, if a user wants to send traces to Tempo over a protocol that no charm is currently requesting via the `tracing` interface, there needs to be a way to configure the Tempo charm to enable that receiver regardless of whether there is a `tracing` integration asking for it the regular way.
+The choice now is: how do we allow the end user of the Tempo charm to specify which subset of the possible tracing protocols to always enable, regardless of integrations?

 ## Decision

 ### Config option for each receiver
-Have multiple config options to enable a receiver for each protocol we support for tempo charm.
-These **extra** receivers will tell tempo to provide endpoints for those protocols and will be unioned with those coming from tracing relations so that uncharmed applications can send traces using any supported protocol without depending on relation data.
+#### Syntax:
+The decision is, for each protocol Tempo supports, to expose a juju config option on the tempo-coordinator charm to force-enable it.
+Thus for each supported protocol `X` there will be an `always_enable_X:bool` config option.
+#### Semantics:
+The coordinator charm will collect all protocols that are configured to "always_enable" and add those to the set of protocols that are requested through active tracing relations from charmed workloads.
 ```
 juju config tempo enable_zipkin=True
 juju config tempo enable_kafka=True